-LiveFeed allows you to stream the Aux input from the SL3 to a Virtual Deck.
-For instance, you can connect any available mixer output to the SL 3 Aux In to record a section of your set.
+LiveFeed allows you to stream either the Left or Right input of the SL2 to a Virtual Deck.
+For instance, you can connect an audio device to either of the SL2 inputs and record a portion of audio.
 You can then instantly play the recording back just like a normal audio file - you can scratch it, speed it up, slow it down, set loops and set cue points.

-There are two recording options, Normal and Gated.
-The Normal option means recording will begin as soon as the normal Livefeed track is loaded to the Virtual Deck.
-The Gated option means that after a Gated Livefeed track is loaded, recording only begins once the set gate level is exceeded (thus avoiding periods of silence).
-You can set the gate level by clicking the dropdown menu in the LiveFeed filename.
-A lower gain setting makes the gate more sensitive.
+There are two recording options,

+Normal and Gated.
+The Normal option

+means recording will begin as soon as

+the normal Livefeed track is loaded to the

+Virtual Deck.
+The Gated option means that

+after a Gated Livefeed track is loaded,

+recording only begins once the set gate

+level is exceeded (thus avoiding periods

+of silence).
+You can set the gate level

+by clicking the dropdown menu in the

+LiveFeed filename.
+A lower gain setting

+makes the gate more sensitive.